rjzaar/opencourse-project/docs/README_TEMPLATE.md

 Production database repo (prod.sql): A private secure repo for the live database (ocback).

+# PLEASY RATIONALE

+What makes pleasy different?
+Pleasy is trying to use the simplest tools (bash scripting) to leverage drupal and varbase tools to provide the simplest and yet powerful devops environment.
+This way it is easy for beginners to adopt and even improve, yet powerful enough to use for production.
+It tries to take the suggested best practice from Drupal documentation and turn it into scripts.
+It hopes to grow into a complete devops solution incorporating the best tools and practices available.

 # ROADMAP

 1) The varbase use of Phing to install the site needs to be integrated into pleasy.

 2) The varbase script varbase-update.sh needs to be integrated into pleasy.

+3) A server version needs to be developed.

-3) All the remaining scripts (ie with status todo) need to be updated and integrated.
+4) All the remaining scripts (ie with status todo) need to be updated and integrated.

-4) All scripts tested with travis
+5) All scripts tested with travis

-5) This will become a 1.0 release
+6) This will become a 1.0 release

-6) Lando integrated into pleasy using https://github.com/pendashteh/landrop.
+7) Lando integrated into pleasy using https://github.com/pendashteh/landrop.
 This will be a 2.0 release

-7) New functions to set up site testing using varbase behat code.
+8) New functions to set up site testing using varbase behat code.

-8) Automatical travis testing of any commits.
+9) Automatical travis testing of any commits.

-9) These new functions to set up travis tests that respond to drupal core security updates automatically and if passing auto push to production.
+10) These new functions to set up travis tests that respond to drupal core security updates automatically and if passing auto push to production.

-10) New update functions to set up travis tests that respond to varbase project updates, test automatically and create stage site which is tested automatically.
+11) New update functions to set up travis tests that respond to varbase project updates, test automatically and create stage site which is tested automatically.
 One line code push to production.

 Other improvements: nginx as an option.
 Varnish as an option.
+Incorporate https://github.com/drevops/drevops